 Their efficiency, attention to detail are like no other I have ever experienced.
 If you want the very best, I would give them a call. — William Moore

-It’s very likely that the truck driver was responsible for the crash.
+The truck driver was likely responsible for the crash.
 After all, they were driving the truck.
 However, there are many parties potentially liable for a truck accident.

 Just as truck owners are responsible for ensuring a truck is safe, so too are truck manufacturers.
-When designing and building a truck, manufacturers must ensure all the parts and equipment on a truck are safe and that there are no defective parts on a truck.
+When designing and building a truck, manufacturers must ensure all the parts and equipment on a truck are safe and that there are no defective parts.
 When they fail to do so, they could be named in a lawsuit as one of the responsible parties for the accident.

 In some instances, the truck driver might load and unload the truck.
-In other situations, this is done by other people that work for the trucking company or a cargo company.
-They are responsible for ensuring the cargo is secure and that it will not fall off the truck or shift its weight during transit.
+In other situations, this is done by other people who work for the trucking company or a cargo company.
+They are responsible for ensuring the cargo is secure and will not fall off the truck or shift its weight during transit.

 When truck drivers are negligent and make mistakes, the effects are often catastrophic.
-Truck drivers who operate a truck while fatigued, distracted, or impaired are driving negligently and those injured can hold them accountable for doing so.
-The company that employed the driver is typically also liable for the trucker’s negligence.
+Truck drivers who operate a truck while fatigued, distracted, or impaired are driving negligently, and those injured can hold them accountable.
+The company that employed the driver is typically liable for the trucker’s negligence.

-Trucking companies can also be held responsible for failing to properly train drivers.
+Trucking companies can be held responsible for failing to train drivers properly.
 They may also have been negligent in hiring a driver with a dangerous driving history or retaining a driver who has proven to be unsafe.